 Voice is essential to successful first person, and one way to give your first-person narrator a distinctive voice is through word choice.
 But this can backfire if you rely too heavily on pet words and phrases.

-For example, a tween narrator that describes many things as "amazing."
+For example, a tween narrator that describes every other thing as "amazing."
 This may be realistic (many of us have go-to phrases and tend to repeat ourselves), but overdo a word or phrase and you risk annoying the reader.

 Too many "I's"